Rockies vs. Angels Player Props Betting Odds

 MLB Props Today: Los Angeles Angels

-- The Angels' Patrick Sandoval (4-6) will make his 14th start of the season.
+- Tyler Anderson (4-1) will take the mound for the Angels, his 14th start of the season.

+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Sandoval will look to finish five or more innings for the third start in a row.
+- Anderson will look to finish five or more innings for the fourth start in a row.

 |Opponent